chriscasano/tweets2crdb/README.md

 ...or you can download it from Apache or Cloudera

 Once NiFi is running, you can import the tweets2crdb.xml template in this repo.
-Once imported, you'll have to configure the
+Once imported, you'll have to configure the Contoller Services

 <b>Configure NiFi Controller Services</b>